Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Results: Equal Number Of Observations

 Here we increase the number of observations up to $m=20$, but still consider two products and two ratings.
-In order to calculate what is the maximum regret with the greedy strategy as the observations increase, we express $\gamma$ with respect to $p_1$ and $p_2$ from the $S'$ state in Section \ref{section:regret_m1}, and numerically solve for its maximum. \begin{numresult} For $n_d=n_r=2$ and for any state $S \in \mathcal{S}$, Figure~\ref{fig:numresult} presents a numerical bound for the worst-case regret of the greedy strategy as $m$ increases up to 20. \end{numresult}
+For each value of $m$, both products receive exactly $m$ observations.
+In order to calculate what is the maximum regret with the greedy strategy as the observations increase, we express $\bar\gamma$ with respect to $p_1$ and $p_2$ from the $S'$ state in Section \ref{section:regret_m1}, and numerically solve for its maximum.

-From Figure \ref{fig:numresult}, we notice that the regret is steadily decreasing, after 10 observations the maximum regret would have decreased at least three fold from $\frac{1}{8}$ down to $\approx\frac{1}{24}$.
+For $n_d=n_r=2$ and for any state $S \in \mathcal{S}$, Figure~\ref{fig:numresult} presents a numerical bound for the worst-case regret of the greedy strategy as $m$ increases up to 20.
+Notice that the regret is quickly decreasing, after 10 observations the maximum regret would have decreased at least threefold from $\frac{1}{8}$ down to $\approx\frac{1}{24}$.
+This monotonic decrease should be read as an equal-observation result.
+In Section~\ref{sec:het_obs_res}, we show that for the different number of observations case greedy can behave differently when observations are added for only one product.